-For many students, the PSAT is their first real experience with standardized testing.
-The PSAT/NMSQT (Preliminary SAT/National Merit Scholarship Qualifying Test) provides valuable testing experience and exposes students to SAT and ACT-like questions and testing conditions.
-By preparing thoroughly for the PSAT, students establish a strong foundation for future testing.
-The testing window for the fall 2023 digital PSAT/NMSQT will be October 2–October 31.
+The digital adaptive PSAT is here!
+The PSAT/NMSQT (Preliminary SAT/National Merit Scholarship Qualifying Test) provides valuable testing experience and exposes students to SAT and ACT-like questions.
+The PSAT is a preview of the new digital SAT that debuted in March 2024, and will play a key role as students decide whether to choose the digital SAT or the paper-based ACT.
+The testing window for the fall 2024 digital adaptive PSAT/NMSQT will be October 1–October 31.
 Each school will choose its test administration date.
-PSAT/NMSQT scores will be released early- to mid-November.
-The PSAT 10 will be delivered digitally in spring 2024.
-The testing window will be March 4–April 26.
-There are two digital testing windows for the PSAT 8/9: October 2–October 31 and March 4–April 26.
+PSAT scores will be released on one of three dates: October 24, November 7, or November 14, 2024, depending on what day students tested.
+The testing window for the PSAT 10 will be March 3–April 30, 2025.
+There are two digital testing windows for the PSAT 8/9: October 1–October 31, 2024, March 3–April 30, 2025.

 Scoring

-The PSAT has four sections: Reading, Writing and Language, and two Math sections, one with the use of a calculator and one without.
-Students receive two scores: Evidence-Based Reading and Writing (scored 160-760) and Math (scored 160-760) for a combined score of 320-1520.
-In addition, the College Board provides you with a percentile, a benchmark, and Cross-Test Scores.
+The PSAT has two sections: Reading and Writing, and Math (students can use the built-in Desmos Calculator or bring an acceptable calculator of their own for the entire section).
+Students receive two scores: Reading and Writing (scored 160-760) and Math (scored 160-760) for a combined score of 320-1520.
+In addition, the College Board provides students with a percentile, a benchmark, and NMSC Selection Index Score.
 For a complete breakdown of the PSAT score report, including percentiles, answer key, and scaled scores read click here.
-You can also read our blog post, “Understanding your PSAT Score Report.”

 Accessing your PSAT score report